 With something of angelic light.

-Descriptive poetry is literary work that displays the talent of those whose rich vocabularies, adept writing skills, and vivid imaginations are able to work together to create masterpieces such as the ones of Longfellow, Dickinson, Thoreau, and others.
+Descriptive poetry is literary work that displays the talent of those whose rich vocabularies, adept writing skills, and vivid imaginations come together to create masterpieces such as the ones of Wordsworth, Dickinson, Thoreau, and others.

 Create and save customized flash cards.
 Sign up today and start improving your vocabulary!